FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 #### If you have trouble installing ROS, please make sure your ssh is running properly before coming to the lab on Thursday.
 For Windows, please follow the guide [here](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
-Mac and Linux machines should have ssh setup by default.
+Mac and Linux machines should have ssh by default.

 ## Set up your Course Github Repo